Path partial groups: Basics on partial groups

 The category with objects the partial groups and equipped with the notion of homomorphism above and the usual composition of maps is denoted $\Part$.
 In particular, given a partial group $\Mc$, the set of all its automorphisms is a group that we will denote $\Aut_\Part(\Mc)$.
 Notice that $\Part$ contains the category $\Groups$ of groups as a full subcategory as illustrated in Example \ref{ex:grp}.
 We are here interested in the following question.

 \begin{question} Is the category $\Part$ universal?
 That is, given an arbitrary group $H$, does there exist a partial group $\Mb$ such that $\Aut_\Part(\Mb)=H$? \end{question}

 The category $\Part$ has all limits and all colimits, and here we only discuss colimits as we will employ them later.
-See \cite[Theorem 1.17]{Ch1}, and \cite{Salati} for a correct version of the construction of limits and colimits.
+See \cite[Appendix A]{Ch1} or \cite{MR4548989} for constructions of limits and colimits (One can also construct limits and colimits through symmetric sets \cite[Corollary C]{HL}).
 So let $\C$ be a small category and let $\Mb\colon \C\to \Part$ be a functor, $C\mapsto \Mb(C)=(\Mc(C),\Db(C),\Pi(C),(-)_C^{-1})$.
 Then the colimit in the category $\Part$,

-has alphabet $\Mc$ equal to the quotient set,
+has alphabet $\Mc$ equal to the quotient set